Rudd-O/takeown/README.md

 and `takeown` will change the owner of the file `some-file.txt` to `pablo`.

+Each delegation is recorded in a file `.takeown.delegations` stored in the root directory of the volume containing the delegated file / directory.

-Delegations on directories are recursive across volumes, and do not propagate across mount points.
+Delegations recorded on a volume only apply to files and directories stored in the volume.
+Delegations do not propagate across mount points.
 If a user has been granted a delegation on a directory, he will be authorized to take ownership of any files contained in that directory, so long as said files are in the same volume.

-The flag `-r` in the takeown command induces takeown to grant ownership to the invoking user recursively across all paths.
-The caveat about not crossing mount points applies.
+The flag `-r` in the takeown command induces takeown to grant ownership to the invoking user recursively across all files and subdirectories of the specified paths.
+The caveat about not crossing mount points applies -- if another volume is mounted within the path specified to a `takeown -r` command, that volume will be skipped silently.

+For security reasons, attempts by an authorized user to take ownership of a volume or ownership of the delegation record file will be silently ignored.

 DELEGATING OWNERSHIP TO AN USER
 -------------------------------